shuang1330/single_cell/README.md

 Further external tools were used:

 * To calculate the eQTLs ...
-* To calculate the co-eQTLs ...
+* To calculate the co-eQTLs: [betaQTL](https://github.com/molgenis/systemsgenetics/tree/master/BetaQTL)